strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/haproxy-proxy.md

 #### Sub-Folder Unified

-This config is using a sub-folder that is dedicated to Strapi only.
-It will redirect normal HTTP traffic over to SSL and proxies the "frontend" to `localhost:8080`, but proxies all Strapi requests on the `example.com/test` sub-path to the locally running Strapi application.
+This configuration is using a sub-folder dedicated to Strapi only.
+It will redirect normal HTTP traffic over to SSL and proxies the front end to `localhost:8080`, but proxies all Strapi requests on the `example.com/test` sub-path to the locally running Strapi application.

 :::caution
 HAProxy **cannot** serve static content, the below example is proxying frontend traffic to some other web server running on the localhost port 8080